The Bar-Steward Sons of Val Doonican discography: Cpl. Kipper's Barnsley Trades Club Turn - 10th Anniversary Version

 Released in October 2020, the whole of the band's original debut 'concept' album was re-recorded by Scott Doonican between 2018 and 2020 with additional instrumentation from Björn Doonicansson and Alan Doonican #2 recorded in 2020 on time for the album's tenth anniversary.
 The updated cover artwork is still a pastiche of Sgt Pepper's Lonely Hearts Club Band by The Beatles, and features Barnsley celebrities alongside the line-up of Scott Doonican, Björn Doonicansson and Alan Doonican #2 in the place of The Beatles, along with the various contributors to the album.
 The album contains parodies of Sgt.
 Pepper's Lonely Hearts Club Band (including the reprise - notably absent from the original album) and A Day In The Life.
 The album was started by Scott Doonican initially in 2018 around the time that the band was recording Place Of Spades but didn't reach the public until October 2020 when the coronavirus pandemic of that year forced the band to take a hiatus from live shows.
 The album was mostly recorded, mixed and mastered remotely from the participants' home studios, yet still features a host of special guests, including folk musicians Eliza Carthy, Kate Rusby, Kathryn Roberts, Dave Burland and Mike Harding, Graham Oliver from the heavy metal band Saxon, former drummer with The Housemartins, Hugh Whitaker, Barnsley-based broadcaster and poet Ian McMillan, Scott Doonican's late father-in-law Michael White and many others.
 The album was crowd-funded by fans of the band under the moniker of the 'Leap of Faith II project', where fans didn't know what they would receive for their pledge money.
 The final CD album release saw the inclusion of a Scott Doonican authored book that featured the lyrics of all of the songs, along with the stories behind them and intricate 'recording notes' that discuss the recording, mixing and mastering process involved in bringing the ten year old album up-to-date.
+In 2025, Scott Doonican reissued the album on vinyl.